MicrosoftDocs/supply-chain-center/articles/use/teams_integration.md

 ## Start a new chat in Supply Chain Center

 Select the Compose Chat icon in the upper-right corner of the Teams Chats pane.
-This will generate a new chat option at the bottom of the page where the user can start a new individual or group chat.
+This action will generate a new chat option at the bottom of the page where the user can start a new individual or group chat.

 ![Screenshot showing a new chat window within the teams integrations side pane/](media/start_new_chat_teams.png)